i3zzy/ChannelBuckling/README.md

 ## 📚 Description

-This Python script automates the modeling, meshing, and shear buckling analysis of thin-walled cold-formed steel channel sections using **Abaqus CAE**.
+This Python script automates the modeling, meshing, and shear buckling analysis of Stiffened Perforated thin-walled cold-formed steel channel sections using **Abaqus CAE**.
 It includes customizable input parameters, mesh generation, buckling load calculation, and output of `Tau_cr` and `k_v`.

 ---